Can I Bring Vape to Japan?

 © Ana Costa

-The most important thing you should worry about is the nicotine ban.
+The most significant thing you should worry about is the nicotine ban.
 Therefore, you won’t find nicotine e-liquids in Japan and you can’t buy them legally from local stores or local e-shops.
 Nonetheless, you are allowed to bring with you up to 120 ml strictly for your personal use and, of course, you can’t sell it or give it to others.

 On the other hand, you can vape zero-nicotine e-liquids in Japan with no restrictions and these are found with no problem.